CodeBear801/tech_summary/tech-summary/tools/spark/spark_arch.md

 Spark Executors are the processes on which Spark DAG tasks run.
 Executors reserve CPU and memory resources on slave nodes, or Workers, in a Spark cluster.
 An Executor is dedicated to a specific Spark application and terminated when the application completes.
 A Spark program normally consists of many Executors, often working in parallel.

+### Spark Master

+The Spark Master is the process that requests resources in the cluster and makes them available to the Spark Driver.

+### Cluster Manager

+The Cluster Manager is the process responsible for monitoring the Worker nodes and reserving resources on these nodes upon request by the Master.
+The Master then makes these cluster resources available to the Driver in the form of Executors.